The Ultimate Guide to SaaS Release Notes

 #2 Keep them short and straightforward

-#3 Include visual elements
+#3 Use visual elements

 #4 Be consistent with your brand

-#5 Organize them logically
+#6 Organize them logically

 Your release notes should be easy to track.
 Label release notes according to date, feature type (web, app, desktop app), or account type for easy sorting.
 If your release notes are very long, you can include a short overview of the update and direct users to the longer form with a CTA.

-#6 Add relevant links
+#7 Add relevant links

 Especially for new features that users need more info about.
 Add links to video tutorials, user guides, or walkthroughs for users to understand better.
 Add a clear CTA at the end for the user to see what they should do next.
 E.g., “Try it now” or “Watch the tutorial to learn more”.

-#7 Invite feedback from your end-users
+#8 Invite feedback from your end users

 Always include a way for users to send their feedback to help improve your product, whether via a comment section, email, or even a survey link.

-Release notes template for SaaS
+Release Notes Template for SaaS

-Templates can be a useful way to standardize and speed up your release note writing process.
+Templates can be a useful way to standardize and speed up your release note-writing process.
 You’ll need different templates for different types of updates.
 A release note for a simple bug fix will need to be presented in a different way from bigger feature releases.

 Use this template as a guide for your release notes for a feature release.